-Refund Procedures:
+Refund Procedures

 Refunds are not automatic.
-To obtain a refund for courses dropped on or before the published deadline dates, the student must submit a completed "Refund Request" form to the Office of Admissions and Records no later than the last day of final examinations.
+To obtain a refund for courses dropped on or before the published deadline dates, the student must submit a completed "Refund Request" form to the Cashiering Services Office no later than the last day of final examinations.
 Refund procedures also apply to summer sessions.
-Forms may be downloaded at http://marin.edu/admissions/.
+Forms may be downloaded at marin.edu/fiscal/forms.html.